 Upon receipt of the dependant visa/entry permit label, you must affix the same on a blank page of your passport.
 This must be shown to the Immigration officer upon your arrival to Hong Kong.

 How to renew your dependant visa?

 An applicant can apply for a renewal of his or her dependant visa by filing the renewal application at least four weeks before the limit of stay expires.
-This renewal application will be considered only if dependant visa holder continues to meet the eligibility criteria for entry for residence as dependants and sponsor remains a bona fide Hong Kong resident.
+This renewal application will be considered only if the dependant visa holder continues to meet the eligibility criteria for entry for residence as dependant and sponsor remains a bona fide Hong Kong resident.